datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 Press `CTRL+x` to exit and type `y` when asked to save the file.

-Now to check if everything works fine: just execute the `main.py` scripts and it should connect to the bulb and start sending data to bucket.
+We can now execute the `main.py` scripts.
+It should connect to the bulb and start sending data to Bucket.
+The control of the lightbulb from the sensor depends on the our function `action()`

 You can also make this process as service, so every time the pi starts, it will run the `main.py` scripts automatically.